windhooked/concurrency_patterns/README.md

-# concurrency_patterns
-Concurrency patterns in Golang
+# This is my playground to compare and contrast some concurrency patterns I commonly use